Meachamp/gmodws/README.md

 - Configure for release
 - Run gmake and grab the artifacts from release_x32

-If compiling the module itself, follow these steps.
+If compiling the binary itself, follow these steps.

 - Run PATH=/path/to/valve/runtime/bins:$PATH
 - Change directories to src
 - Get a copy of libbootil and put it somewhere.
 You can use the compiled version included with this project, or compile it yourself with the instructions above.
 - Run the following command:
 ```
-/path/to/valve/steam-runtime/bin/g++ -std=c++0x -shared -fPIC -m32 -I path/to/bootil/include -L/path/to/custom/libs -lbootil preload.c -o preload.so
+/path/to/valve/steam-runtime/bin/g++ -g -std=c++0x -Wl,-rpath,. -m32 -I bootil/include -L/path/to/custom/libs -lm -lpthread -ldl -lbootil main.c -o gmodws
 ```
-- Put libbootil and preload shared objects in the linux32 of steamcmd
+- Source the dynamic dependencies from the `compiled/` folder, or an install of steamCMD.